zalando/nakadi/docs/_documentation/using_per_event_authorization.md

 Nakadi provides an option to specify `event_auth_field` in an event type definition, which can be used to differentiate consumption of events in an event type on a per-consumer level.
 The `event_auth_field` takes the path to a string field and type of a field inside an event that can be then used by an authorization plugin to classify if a consumer should receive an event published to the event type.
+It is optional for the field to be part of the event type's schema.

  An `event_auth_field` field, hence, can be used to specify a classifier (which along with the authorization section) define who can read an event published to an event type.